saeedsk/slab-allocator-test/README.md

 This bash scipt will create multiple cgroups and it will stresstest the linux kernel by spawining multiple tasks at the same time.
 Test shows that number of allocated slabs have been increased even though those task are completed adn the allocated memory won't get released unless someone manaually shrink the allocated slabs by writing to /sys/kernel/slab/<slab caches>/shrink sysfs files.

-Test Result for spawning 50000 tasks on Ubuntu 19.04 with kernel 5.0:
+Test Result for spawning 50000 tasks on Ubuntu 19.04 with kernel version 5.0.0:
 ```
 # uname -a
 Linux ubuntu 5.0.0-27-generic #28-Ubuntu SMP Tue Aug 20 19:53:07 UTC 2019 x86_64 x86_64 x86_64 GNU/Linux